One Renaissance Square

 Brad returned to his hometown of Tucson for law school at the University of Arizona.
 Highlights from law school include: introducing the ‘97 U of A National Men’s Basketball Championship Team to Justice Sandra Day O’Connor at the U.S. Supreme Court, providing student commencement remarks at graduation, studying political democracy in Prague, and working on Capitol Hill in the personal staff office of Senator John McCain.

 Brad has provided keynote remarks in a variety of settings and both sat on and moderated national panels.
 He is a graduate of Flinn-Brown Civic Leadership Academy, Valley Leadership, and the Center for Creative Leadership Lawyer-Leader Program.
 In collaboration with the Arizona Commerce Authority and the Phoenix Business Journal, Brad created a business leadership summit series bringing together top Arizona CEOs to share lessons on succession planning, overcoming challenges, and innovation.
 Experience:

 Brad’s array of client experience includes:

-- Representing lending institutions in enforcement actions against borrowers and guarantors, fair market value hearings, lender liability defense, receiverships, replevin actions and trustee’s sales.
+- Representing the financial services and banking industry in enforcement actions against commercial borrowers and guarantors, fair market value hearings, lender liability defense, receiverships, replevin actions, consumer claims, TROs, and trustee’s sales.

-- Representing local and national clients in complex contract disputes in state and federal court.
+- Representing local and national clients in complex contract and business disputes in state and federal court.

-- Assisting clients with effective alternatives to litigation, including government relations and media strategies as well as representation in alternative dispute proceedings.
+- Assisting clients with effective alternatives to litigation, including early resolutions, mediations, government relations, and media strategies.

-- Successful defense of company in connection with State Attorney General consumer fraud investigation and news undercover investigation as well as creation and execution of media relations strategy.
+- Successful defense of company in connection with a state attorney general investigation and news undercover investigation as well as creation and execution of its media relations strategy.